OUR PRIVACY POLICY

 WHEN DO WE DISCLOSE YOUR PERSONAL INFORMATION?

-Your personal information will not be used contrary to this Privacy Policy but may be disclosed to third parties in the following circumstances:
+Your personal information may be disclosed to third parties in the following circumstances:

 • for the purpose it was collected;